 Gunawirra offers projects and programs that encourage young Aboriginal mothers and fathers to avoid the dangers of alcohol, substance abuse, domestic violence and sexual abuse through every encouragement, self empowerment in the community, group activities and individual psychotherapy.

 - In targeted areas of Sydney inner and outer suburbs Gunawirra provides highly specialised programs that have the immediate purposes of prevention and early intervention for the protection of the infant, child and family unit.

 - Gunawirra creates projects, programs, booklets across 30 NSW preschools.
 It provides training, consultation and emotional support to Aboriginal and non aboriginal preschool teachers and workers in Aboriginal community Areas.

-My role: I work as consultant on trauma and cultural diversity issues to the therapeutic staff of Gunawirra, in collaboration with my friend and colleague Norma Tracey, CEO of Gunawirra.
-I was involved in training work at Gunawirra in Summer 2012, and I will be working there again in Summer 2013.
+My role: For a number of recent years I worked as consultant on trauma and cultural diversity issues to the therapeutic staff of Gunawirra, in collaboration with my friend and colleague Norma Tracey, CEO of Gunawirra.
+I was involved in training work at Gunawirra in Summer 2012, Summer 2013, and again in Summer 2019.